Mikkomario/Utopia-Scala/Reflection/README.md

   parent component's bounds
 - Dynamic size specifications are easy to make by utilizing simple classes like **StackLength**, **StackSize** and **StackInsets**

-Localization support
-- All components that display text are built around localization
-- **LocalString**, **LocalizedString**, **Localizer** and **DisplayFunction** make handling localization easy
-- Localization is done mostly implicitly behind the scenes
-- You can skip all localization simply by defining an implicit **NoLocalization** localizer

-Custom drawing
-- Many of the components support custom drawing over their boundaries, which allows for animation, advanced borders, image overlays etc.
-- Custom drawers utilize easy to use **Drawer** class from **Genesis**

 Custom components
 - Buttons and Labels are provided from the get-go